|

 Marine (New York), Bernard

-Brin (Seattle), Edward Mellinger (St. Louis),
+Brin (Seattle), Edward

-and Marcella
+Mellinger (St. Louis), and Marcella

 Henry (Chicago).
 Jasen and Jones (2000: 127-28) describe in some

-detail the success that Edward Mellinger had at his
+detail the success that Edward Mellinger had at

-pupils" (128).
+duets with their pupils" (128).

 |

-Left: Advertisement from the
+Left: Advertisement

-back page of Progressive Rag
+from the back page of Progressive

-advertising several Christensen
+Rag advertising several

-publications.
+Christensen publications.

 |

-- Christensen published a very successful
+- Christensen published a very successful instruction

-instruction manual in 1906 entitled Christensen's
+manual in 1906 entitled Christensen's Instruction

-between 1906 and 1915 (Jasen and Jones: 2000: 125).
-Christensen also
+1906 and 1915 (Jasen and Jones: 2000:

-trends in music (such as "Jazz and Novelty" in 1927
+manuals to incorporate new trends in music (such as

-and "Modern Swing Music" in 1936).
-Two of
+"Jazz and Novelty" in 1927 and "Modern Swing Music" in

-Christensen's teaching manuals are available in Chapter 5.
+available in Chapter

 - Jasen and Jones (2000: 130)

-suggest that Christensen's school were eventually
+suggest that Christensen's school were eventually hit

-close during the 1930's but that Christensen
+during the 1930's but that Christensen continued to

-also appears that Christensen continued to perform
+Christensen continued to perform in vaudeville and as

-in vaudeville and as an entertainer at banquets.
+an entertainer at banquets.

-For vaudeville, where his time is naturally
+For vaudeville, where his time is naturally limited

-is usually as follows:
+as follows:

 1. Novelty Piano Solo.

-2. Pianologue –
+2. Pianologue – A

-Williams, in colored dialect.
+Reminder of Bert Williams, in colored dialect.

-3. Monologue –
+3. Monologue – Skandinavian

 atmosphere in dialect and full of laughs.

-4. Piano Solo –
+4. Piano Solo – Medley

-breaks, fills and embellishments to delight the
+plenty of breaks, fills and embellishments to

-modern music lover.
+delight the modern music lover.

 5. Encore: His impression of a tobacco chewing